KWR-Water/sutra2/docs/source/tutorial_modpath.rst

 Step 4b: Calculate the OMP removal
 ========================================
 Alternatively, you can calculate the removal of organic micropollutants (OMP).
-As example, we take the default removal parameters for a variety of substances.
+As example, we take the default removal parameters for the substances 'AMPA'.
-Note: For OMP you will have to specify values for substances (e.g. half-life, pKa, log_Koc).
+Note: For OMP you will have to specify values relevant for substances (e.g. half-life, pKa, log_Koc).
 Any/all default values will be stored and used in the calculation of the removal.
+Note that by default the class expects the removal of microbial organisms copied from removal_function entered in modpath_phrea.
+We have to explicitly enter the removal_function below for removal op substances. removal_function == 'omp'

 .. ipython:: python

-    # substance (solani)
+    # substance (AMPA)
-    substance_name = 'solani'
+    substance_name = 'AMPA'
-    # Calculate advective microbial removal
+    # Calculate removal of organic micro-pollutants (removal_function = 'omp')
-    modpath_removal = ST.SubstanceTransport(modpath_phrea,
+    modpath_removal = ST.SubstanceTransport(well: modpath_phrea,
                             substance = substance_name,
                             partition_coefficient_water_organic_carbon=None,
                             dissociation_constant=None,
                             halflife_suboxic=None,
                             halflife_anoxic=None,
                             halflife_deeply_anoxic=None,
+                            removal_function = 'omp',
                             )

 View the updated removal_parameters dictionary from the SubstanceTransport object